qcuaeh/molalignlib/README.md

 <code>-stdin *EXT*</code> Read coordinates from standard input in *EXT* format.
 <code>-stdout *EXT*</code> Write coordinates to standard output in *EXT* format.

-Notice that the input format is determined from the extensions of the input files.
-Also bear in mind that the format specifier
-*EXT* must be an standard three or four letter extension, and that the native executable only supports *xyz* as input format and
-*xyz* and *mol2* as output formats, while the python script supports many more input and oputput formats.
+The native executable only supports *xyz* as input format and *xyz*/*mol2* as output formats, while the python script supports many more formats.
+Note that the format is determined from the file extension when reading/writing from/to a file.

 Basic usage
 -----------